yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 nmap targethost.com -O -v
 ```

 But this scanning technique requires 1 open and 1 closed port to be reliable.
-Closed ports are problem to get because
+Closed ports are a problem to get because
 firewalls often filter incoming requests - SYN packet is dropped.

 ```java